Online Aging-Aware Energy Optimization for Vehicle-Home-Grid Integration: INTRODUCTION

 \section{INTRODUCTION}

 In recent years, the widespread adoption of electric vehicles (EVs) has experienced a significant growth, bringing major changes to the transportation sector.
 EVs are providing a more sustainable solution to the challenges posed by climate change.
 However, this transition is also having a significant impact on global energy demand.
 With the exponential growth in the number of EVs on the road, the need for energy to recharge their batteries increases daily, placing significant challenges on electric grids.
-Projections indicate that global electricity demand for EV charging is expected to increase by 633\% from 2023 to 2030 \cite{2024EVcons}.

-The primary goal of traditional charging systems is to charge the battery once an EV is connected to the power socket \cite{v2gAggr2010}.
-However, a vehicle is parked approximately 96\% of the time \cite{v2gFundam2005}.
+The primary goal of traditional charging systems is to charge the battery once an EV is connected to the power socket.
+However, a vehicle is parked approximately 96\% of the time (\cite{2016EVparked96percent}).
 This highlights the potential to leverage EVs for active interaction with electric grids.
-With the emergence of bidirectional power transfer for EVs, it is now possible to reduce the costs for EV owners while providing a service to the grid.
-In this context, concepts such as vehicle-to-grid (V2G) and vehicle-to-home (V2H) are emerging as groundbreaking solutions, where EVs are no longer merely means of transportation but actual energy nodes.
-V2G allows EVs to supply energy back to the grid, providing services such as load balancing and frequency regulation \cite{islam2022}, while allowing the EV owner to generate profit by selling stored energy.
-V2H allows EVs to supply power to a home, supporting home energy management and enabling the user to reduce energy costs and increase self-sufficiency \cite{2019v2xReview}.
-In addition to being used to minimize electricity consumption costs, the V2H can also be used as a backup source for the load connected to the home in the event of a power failure from the grid \cite{islam2022}.
+With the emergence of bidirectional power transfer, it is possible to reduce the costs for EV owners while supporting grid services.
+In this context, concepts such as vehicle-to-grid (V2G) and vehicle-to-home (V2H) are redefining EVs from mere transportation means into active energy nodes.
+V2G allows EVs to supply energy back to the grid, providing services such as load balancing and frequency regulation, while allowing the EV owner to generate profit.
+V2H allows EVs to supply power to a home, supporting home energy management, reducing costs and enhancing self-sufficiency (\cite{islam2022}).

-The adoption of V2G and V2H technologies largely depends on user acceptance and preferences.
-A survey conducted in Sweden highlights that vehicle-home-grid integration presents both challenges and opportunities \cite{2024surveySE}.
-First, users tend to prefer V2H systems, perceiving them as relatively straightforward.
-This preference is primarily driven by the immediate financial benefits (i.e., energy cost savings for household consumption) and the added resilience provided during grid outages.
-While V2G is also seen as promising for its various services to the grid and the offered opportunity for energy arbitrage, this technology presents great challenges, particularly regarding battery longevity and the risk of insufficient charge capacity for daily vehicle use.

-The user preferences highlighted in \cite{2024surveySE} underline the importance of addressing both technical and economic challenges to enhance the adoption of bidirectional charging systems.
-To this end, considerable research effort has been devoted to developing energy management algorithms for V2G and V2H.